Simply having a high cholesterol, and treating it with statins, has been disputed:

 This leak is the beginning of atherogenesis, or atherosclerosis — hardening of the arteries.
 The end result: high blood pressure and blocked arteries eventually leading to strokes and heart attacks.

 Why is this important?
 Because routine testing will not measure any of this.
 A Normal LDL level might actually be quite dangerous.
 You need to go to more sophisticated testing and understanding.

 So the story is a lot more than just Cholesterol.
 Cells need a certain amount of cholesterol as a lubricant for healthy cell membranes.
-It is also the biochemical source of all sex, stress and blood pressure regulating steroids — so that it can’t be all bad.
+It is also the biochemical source of all sex, stress and blood pressure regulating steroids — so that it is necessary for functioning.